Blyzz616/Linux-Config/README.md

 > alias ll='ls -l'
 > alias la='ls -la'
 > alias lh='ls -lah'
 > alias cd..='cd ..'
+> alias go='apt update -y && apt upgrade -y && apt dist-upgrade && apt full-upgrade'

-- Sets up aliases for common ls commands and a cd shortcut.
+- Sets up aliases for common ls commands and a cd shortcut for a common typo I make as wlel as using `go` to do all the updates it can.

 ### Load Additional Aliases